munki/munki-pkg/README.md

 ###Package signing

-You may sign packages as part of the build process by adding a signing\_info dictionary to the build\_info.plist.
+You may sign packages as part of the build process by adding a signing\_info dictionary to the build\_info.plist:

 ```
     <key>signing_info</key>